Start by sending your landlord a demand letter using our free tool.

 3 Ways to Get Your Security Deposit Back

-If you moved out of a rental unit and your landlord refuses to give you your security deposit back (in part or in full), you can take action against your landlord to recover your security deposit.
+If you move out of a rental unit and your landlord refuses to return your security deposit (in part or in full), you can take action against your landlord to recover your security deposit.

 1. Send a Demand Letter